 The fact that standard 750-ml bottles are called fifths is a remnant of the past when this measurement indicated that these size bottles were a fifth of a gallon.
 Now, the 750-ml bottles are technically a metric fifth, which is 1 percent smaller than its Imperial counterpart.

-That being said, what you really need to know is that mixed drinks have a 1.5-ounce (45 ml) serving of liquor per drink, so a 750-ml bottle will make about 16 drinks.
+That being said, what you really need to know is that mixed drinks have a 1.5-ounce (45 ml) serving of liquor per drink, so a 750-ml bottle of liquor will make about 16 drinks.

-For the math, you’re going to simply need to divide the number of liquor drinks needed by 16 to know how many bottles to buy for a number of standard drinks.
+For the math, you're going to simply need to divide the number of liquor drinks needed by 16 to know how many bottles to buy for a number of standard drinks.

 Handle of Liquor